JBGruber/rwhatsapp/README.md

 <img src="https://i.imgur.com/9pZjPFC.jpg" width="250" /> <img src="https://i.imgur.com/OwUE6aE.jpg" width="250" /> <img src="https://i.imgur.com/8lCJQfZ.jpg" width="250" />

-This package is intended make the first step of analysing WhatsApp text data as easy as possible—reading your chat history into `R`.
+This package is intended to make the first step of analysing WhatsApp text data as easy as possible: reading your chat history into `R`.
 This should work, no matter which device or locale you used to retrieve the `txt` or `zip` file containing your conversations.

 **If you have ideas for what can be useful functions or if you have problems with an existing function, please don’t hesitate to file an